Santa Catarina's guinea pig: Physical description

-The Cavia intermedia is a rodent approximately 20–40 cm in length.
-These cavies lack sexual dimorphism, which differs from other cavies, because males are usually larger than females.
-Their cylindrical body shapes are in shades of brown or gray and are carried by short limbs.
-These guinea pigs have coarse, long fur and longer fur in the neck region, with ears having no fur.
+Cavia intermedia is a rodent approximately 20–40 cm in length.
+These cavies lack sexual dimorphism, which differs from other cavies, among whom males are usually larger than females.
+Their cylindrical bodies are in shades of brown or gray and are carried by short limbs.
+These guinea pigs have coarse, long fur with longer fur in the neck region and no fur on the ears.
 These guinea pigs, like most, have no external tail.
 Cavies have incisors that continuously grow and are naturally filed down by grazing habits.

 Habitat and diet

-On the island are about 31 species of birds, an undescribed worm from the family Amphisbaenidae.
+On the island are about 31 species of birds and an undescribed worm lizard from the family Amphisbaenidae.
 The climate of Southern Brazil is humid, with hot summers and rainfall all throughout the year.
-The rainfall is reduced in winter seasons.
+The rainfall is lower in winter.